jeongoks/Telemetry_MAUI/README.md

  - [x] The App needs to be built upon MVVM design pattern and contain Dependency injection.
  - [ ] Is robust toward an unstable internet connection.
  - [x] The project is turned in through a Github repository, with a good README.md file, which is presented for the class and teacher.
+ - [ ] Make an equivalent Blazor server side application to display the same things.

 ## Optional requirements